History of the Green Bay Packers: 1998–2005: Mike Sherman era

-2006-present: Titletown Reborn
+2006-2018: Mike McCarthy and Aaron Rodgers era

 2006 season

 It was widely expected that Brett Favre would retire in the 2006 off-season, but he eventually decided to continue playing.
 In addition, the team hired a new coach, Mike McCarthy.
 The regular season started badly, with the Packers being shut out at home by the Bears.
-An uneven stretch followed, and again Green Bay would not reach the playoffs, going 8-8.
+An uneven stretch followed, and again Green Bay would not reach the playoffs, going 8–8.

 2007 season: Brett Favre's final season as starting quarterback

 2007 witnessed a remarkable resurgence of the Packers.
 They won their first four games, then fell to the Bears in Week 5.
 Green Bay would go on to lose only two more regular season games: a loss to the Dallas Cowboys, and a heavy 35–7 defeat at Chicago.
 With a 13–3 record, Green Bay emerged at the top of the NFC North and gained a first-round bye in the playoffs.
 In the divisional round, they rolled over the Seattle Seahawks 42–20 in a snowy home game, then advanced to the NFC Championship.
 Also played at Lambeau, this game pitted Green Bay against the New York Giants.
 With below-zero temperatures, it was one of the coldest games in NFL history, and undoubtedly affected the 38-year-old Favre's performance.
 The game was tied 20–20 at the end of regulation and went into overtime.
-After two failed attempts, combined with an interception by Favre, the Giants managed a field goal from Lawrence Tynes, winning 23-20 and eventually going on to win Super Bowl XLII.
+After two failed attempts, combined with an interception by Favre, the Giants managed a field goal from Lawrence Tynes, winning 23–20 and eventually going on to win Super Bowl XLII.